UniversalDependencies/docs/_eu-overview/morphology.md

 # Morphology

-This document is a placeholder for the language-specific overview of guidelines for part-of-speech tags and features.
+The UD treebank follows the UD guidelines for part-of-speech tags and features.

+ <a href="u/overview/morphology.html">universal set of features</a>,